Aircraft Valuations

 Aviation valuations require an aviation specialist

-Established in 1999, Southern Aircraft Sales has a long history of providing aviation valuation services across New Zealand, Australia, PNG and the South Pacific region.
+Southern Aircraft Sales is frequently consulted to provide professional valuation services across New Zealand, Australia, PNG and the South Pacific region.

-SASL valuations are supported by our decades of experience in aircraft and helicopter sales and aircraft ownership, this has allowed us to cumulate a long and extensive knowledge of the global aviation marketplace.
+SASL valuations are supported by our decades of experience with fixed wing / helicopter sales and aircraft ownership.
+This has allowed us to cumulate a long and extensive knowledge of the global aviation marketplace.

 Underpinning this experience however, is simply our passion for all things aviation, aircraft and flying since as long as we can remember.